Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 that I can use (as "test.m4e") in the "testMPEG4VideoStreamer"

-or "testOnDemandRTSPServer" demo applications?
+or "testOnDemandRTSPServer" demo applications (or "live555MediaServer")?

-One easy way to get a MPEG-4 Video Elementary Stream file is to find a public MPEG-4 RTSP/RTP stream, and then run "openRTSP" on it.
+One way to get a MPEG-4 Video Elementary Stream file is to find a public MPEG-4 RTSP/RTP stream, and then run "openRTSP" on it.

-If you search in Google for
+If you search in an online search engine for

 +"rtsp://" +".mp4"